Pages from the book, "The Philosophy and Science of Health"--Dr.

 editor is going to allow the truth to be printed in his magazine.
 This

-is why the diabetic only pays about one-quarter to one-third of the
+is why the diabetic only pays about one-quarter to one-third of the cost

-The rest is subsidised by diabetes manufacturers with a vested commercial
+rest is subsidised by diabetes manufacturers with a vested commercial

 interest in preventing diabetics from curing their diabetes.
 When looking